a22b22/al7b7/README.md

 ### Hi there 👋
-🌱 I am currently improving my web development skills.
+🌱 I'm currently improving my web development skills.

 <!--
 **al7b7/al7b7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.